 With the permission of the instructor, the student's program coordinator/head of department and the approval of the associate dean for undergraduate studies of the college/school offering the course, a graduate student may register to audit an undergraduate course.
+The student is charged based on the graduate tuition structure.

-Credit hours of an audited undergraduate course are not included in the calculation of the student's course load for the semester/term.
+Credit hours of an audited undergraduate course are not included in the calculation of the student's maximum course load for the semester/term.